 Windows Dev Center and Windows development kits: Initial install and download experience is streamlined

 All Windows development kits share a consistent download experience from the Windows Dev Center.
 Kits are prominently displayed on the relevant developer portals, and the installation is consistent across kits.
 All kits install into the same directory.
-Tools are not duplicated among the different kits.
+Tools aren’t duplicated among the different kits.

 Windows development kits: Targeted and complementary Microsoft developer kits and tools